Artist, collector and founder of Cultural Traffic

 Immersed in creative chaos, this rebel with a cause was the chief instigator of the fondly remembered Grey Organisation who infamously carried out the grey paint attack on the windows of targeted art dealers on Cork Street.
 He was arrested for his trouble.
 Then, having fought the law and won, the young Mott embraced Thatcherism and the Malcolm Mclaren dictum of turning chaos into cash.
 He created the Del La Soul Album cover for ‘3 feet high and rising’ licensed designs to Swatch Watch and found himself represented as an artist by hard core contemporary art dealer Maureen Paley.

 With a Warholian disregard for the divisive categorisation that separates high and low art, Mott created 'Toby Pimlico' and set about ruffling the feathers of the fashion crowd.
 His fashion brand celebrated with some irony, 'Lines'; the preferred punishment meted out by strict authoritarian teachers at schools up and down the country.
-Mott’s cheeky, Pop meets Punk, deadpan designs appeared on coffee cups, greeting cards and T-shirts and found a following amongst a class of international celebrities including Kate Moss and Sarah Jessica Parker.
+Mott’s cheeky, Pop meets Punk, deadpan designs appeared on coffee cups, greeting cards and T-shirts and found a following amongst a class of international celebrities.

 Fast-forward and Toby Shop is delighted to present the latest manifestation of Mott’s, ‘School Detention Lines’.
 Straight from the artist’s Belgravia apartment and available here are works ready to ship to collectors and fashionistas worldwide.